約81分で読めます最終更新:2026年6月

 Japan ski logistics differ from European or North American trips in three ways worth knowing before you book.

-The JR Pass question: A standard 7-day JR Pass (¥50,000) covers Shinkansen access to Nagano, Iiyama, and Joetsu-Myoko — all three Nagano-area regions.
+The JR Pass question: A standard 7-day nationwide Japan Rail Pass (¥50,000 ordinary class as of 2026) covers Shinkansen access to Nagano, Iiyama, and Joetsu-Myoko — all three Nagano-area regions .
 It does not cover local resort buses.
 If you're doing Niseko only, the JR Hokkaido Pass is better value.
 If you're combining a ski trip with Tokyo and Kyoto, the full JR Pass pays for itself.

 Cash and connectivity: Many traditional ryokans still prefer or require cash payment for final settlement — confirm the payment policy when you book.
 Bring yen.
 A pocket WiFi device or Japanese SIM card is worth having for navigation in rural Niigata and the Nagano mountains, where English signage drops off sharply once you leave the main resort areas.